Frequently Asked Questions (FAQs)

 8:00 a.m.
 Commencement Program

 Diplomas are mailed to April graduates after semester grades are recorded.
-You can expect to receive your diploma between late July and early August.
+You can expect to receive your diploma mid to late May.
 Diplomas will be sent to the address indicated on your application for graduation unless you notify the Graduation office prior to commencement.
-Students who cannot attend the commencement exercises may obtain a cover from the Graduation office following Commencement.
+Students who cannot attend the commencement exercises may obtain a diploma cover from the Graduation office following Commencement.

 Accessible Parking at the Dee Events Center